 Simulations Show Effects of Buoyancy on Drift in Florida Current - 14/02/2020

-Acquiring a better understanding for how objects drift in the ocean has importance for a wide range of uses, like tracking algae, predicting the locations of wreckage and debris and better focusing how to clean up ocean litter.
+Acquiring a better understanding of how objects drift in the ocean has importance for a wide range of uses, such as tracking algae, predicting the locations of wreckage and debris and better focusing on how to clean up ocean litter.
 Most ways researchers model such movements have largely been put together piece by piece and lack a systematic approach.
 One new effort looks to provide a clearer alternative.

-Researchers have released the results from an experiment aimed at tracking different objects as they drift in the Florida Current, a thermal ocean current that flows from the Straits of Florida around the Florida Peninsula and along the southeastern coast of the United States before joining the Gulf Stream Current near Cape Hatteras.
-Using satellite data, the group developed a new model for how objects drift based on the results and have been able to keep tabs on four types of custom buoys or drifters for one week.
+Researchers have released the results from an experiment aimed at tracking different objects as they drift in the Florida Current, a thermal ocean current that flows from the Straits of Florida around the Florida Peninsula and along the southeastern coast of the United States, before joining the Gulf Stream Current near Cape Hatteras.
+Using satellite data, the group developed a new model of how objects drift based on the results and were able to keep tabs on four types of custom buoys or drifters for one week.

 Lead author Maria Josefina Olascoaga said she and her group are among the first to apply the Maxey-Riley framework to the field of oceanography and see its broad implications for many branches of ocean science.
 They discuss their work in this week's Physics of Fluids, from AIP Publishing.

 "Currently, there are efforts aimed at cleaning up mostly plastic litter in the ocean," said Olascoaga.
 "The success of those efforts would strongly benefit from our work, as it provides means for effectively designing cleaning strategies by allowing one to better identify the regions within the great garbage patches where litter congregates."